Skip to content

 • A wired remote control to adjust rotation speed, lights, and music independently

-Growing up, I always heard that my grandfather "invented" this thing.
-The story was vague but persistent: he was involved somehow, maybe in the design, maybe in the manufacturing.
+Over time, the story grew vague but persistent: he was involved somehow, maybe in the design, maybe in the manufacturing.
 Milwaukee.
 The 1950s.
 A small operation.
 That was the legend.

-• A name: Air Loom Christmas Tree Spinner
+• A name: Heirloom Christmas Tree Spinner

 • A manufacturer: SpinCraft